 How clean energy and recycled water are powering operations in India

-At Amazon fulfilment centres in India, enhancements including solar arrays, advanced building energy management systems and water conservation methods are advancing operations efficiency.
-These upgrades are an important part of Amazon’s goal to reduce greenhouse gas emissions around the globe by saving energy and water.
+At Amazon fulfilment centres across India, we are making operations more efficient through enhancements including solar arrays, advanced building energy management systems, water conservation methods, and electric delivery vehicles.
+These upgrades play an important part in Amazon’s goal to reach net zero carbon across the globe by 2040.

-Amazon’s operations team in India began installing solar arrays on its buildings in 2017 and have quickly scaled up since then.
-Eight facilities have a total of more than 8 MW of solar capacity installed.
-Spanning facilities in Delhi, Hyderabad, Bangalore and Mumbai, these solar arrays support the annual energy needs related to fulfilling orders, reducing dependence on conventional sources of energy.
+Our operations team in India began installing solar arrays on buildings in 2017.
+As of 2020, eight fulfilment centres and two sortation centres together produce a total of 10 megawatts of solar energy to power operations in the buildings.
+Spanning facilities in Delhi, Hyderabad, Bangalore, and Mumbai, these solar arrays support the annual energy needs related to fulfilling orders, reducing dependence on conventional sources of energy.

-Amazon’s sortation centre in Delhi, where associates sort customer orders by final destination and consolidate them into trucks for faster delivery, was awarded a Gold rating by the Indian Green Building Council for its exemplary performance on energy and resource efficiency.
-Constructed with locally sourced materials and outfitted with high-efficiency plumbing and electrical equipment, the facility uses about 30 % less energy and water than a typical building of its size.
+Our sortation centre in Delhi—where associates sort customer orders by final destination and consolidate them onto trucks for faster delivery—was awarded a Gold rating by the Indian Green Building Council for its exemplary performance on energy and resource efficiency.
+Constructed with locally-sourced materials and outfitted with high-efficiency plumbing and electrical equipment, the facility uses about 30 % less energy and water than a typical building of its size.

-Across facilities, an advanced energy management system provides building operators with a dashboard that enables them to optimise energy use and identify opportunities for further savings.
-Sensors make sure that lighting and climate controls are only used when buildings are occupied.
+Across facilities in India, an advanced energy management system provides building operators with a dashboard that enables them to optimise energy use and identify opportunities for further savings.
+Sensors ensure lighting and climate controls are only used when buildings are occupied.

-Many of our fulfilment centres have the ability to collect and recycle water.
+Many of our fulfilment centres have the ability to collect and recycle water on site.
 We do this with rainwater collection tanks or recharge wells, which send water back into aquifers, and in-house sewage treatment plants, making it possible to reuse water for flushing and gardening.

-In June 2019, Amazon India announced the expansion of packaging-free delivery to nine cities in India.
-Customer orders within this programme are delivered in their original packaging without secondary or additional packaging.
-The programme is available depending on the location of the customer, the distance the order has to travel, and the category of product ordered.
-The programme is now set to expand to cover more regions, with a wider selection of products and a larger customer base.
+In 2020, we announced the expansion of packaging-free shipping to 14 cities across India.
+Customer orders within this programme are shipped in their original packaging without secondary or additional packaging.
+The programme is available depending on the location of the customer, distance the order has to travel, and category of product ordered.
+The programme is set to expand to more regions, with a wider selection of products and a larger customer base.

 Engaging with communities

-Amazon is expanding clean energy in India beyond its fulfilment centres, donating solar energy systems to 19 government schools and one mini planetarium in Bhiwandi, Maharashtra.
-This infrastructure supports the needs of children in schools and other members of the local communities in 24 villages, benefitting more than 2500 people across the Haryana and Maharashtra provinces.
-In addition, we have supported lake clean-up by partnering locally to construct a sewage treatment plant in Bangalore.
-We are also planting more than 10,000 saplings around our fulfilment centres.
+Amazon is working to expand clean energy in India beyond our fulfilment centres, donating solar energy systems to 19 government schools and one mini planetarium in Bhiwandi, Maharashtra.
+This infrastructure supports the needs of children in schools and other members of the local communities in 24 villages, benefiting more than 2,500 people across the Haryana and Maharashtra provinces.